 Longmu Well Introduction

-In the early period of the Qing Dynasty, Changhua was established as a city.
-Due to the salty water in Changyi, this well water was sweet, and the city walls were almost decided to be built here.
-However, the residents of Changyi were unwilling to give up and secretly poured a lot of salt into this well to obstruct it.
-As a result, the county seat was eventually decided to be built in what is now known as Changhua.
-The Longmu Well, which has now been rebuilt with cement, is no longer as it was in the past.
-According to the Changhua County Annals, the origin of the well states: "Longmu Well is located seventeen li north of the city, its spring gushes several feet high, resembling the spraying of jade flowers.
-The fields below the mountain, covering several acres, are irrigated by this spring.
-The water is blue in color and sweet in taste, and many locals come to draw water from it.
-There are two stones nearby, shaped like dragon eyes, hence the name."
-The image is provided with the assistance of the Longjing District Office.
+In the early period of Qing rule, when Changhua was established, the well water here was sweet, while the water in Changhua City was salty.
+This well almost determined the location of the city; however, the locals in Changhua were unwilling to accept this and secretly poured a lot of salt into the well to obstruct it.
+As a result, the county seat was eventually decided to be built in present-day Changhua.
+Longmu Well, which has now been renovated with cement, is no longer what it used to be.
+According to the Changhua County Gazetteer, "Longmu Well is located seventeen miles north of the city.
+Its spring gushes several feet high, resembling a spray of jade flowers.
+The fields below the mountain, covering several acres, are all irrigated by this spring, which is blue in color and sweet in taste, and locals often come to fetch water.
+There are two stones nearby that look like dragon eyes, hence its name."
+Image provided with the assistance of Longjing District Office.